gromnitsky/grepfeed/README.md

 ### cli

-`cli/grepfeed` extends Grep to override 2 methods: `print_meta()` &
-`print_atricle()` where it's convenient to write the output in any format one wants.
+`cli/grepfeed` extends Grep to override several methods where it's convenient to write the output in any format one wants.
 2 interfaces are included: the default text-only & an xml one.
 The latter produces a valid rss 2.0 feed.
 E.g.

 	$ curl http://example.com/rss | cli/grepfeed apple -d=2016 -x

 parses the input feed, selects only articles written in 2016 or newer that match the regexp pattern /apple/. `-x` means xml output.

-Look in the beginning of `cli/grepfeed` file for additional options.
+Look at the beginning of `cli/grepfeed` file for the additional options.

 ### server